boynton/ell/README.md

 The reference version of Ell is written in Go.
 If you have Go installed on your machine, you can install Ell easily:

-	go get github.com/boynton/gell
+	go get github.com/boynton/ell/...

-This installs the self-contained binary into `$GOPATH/bin/gell`.
+This installs the self-contained binary into `$GOPATH/bin/ell`.
 Ell loads its library files from locations defined by the `ELL_PATH` environment variable.
-If that variable is not defined, the default path is `".:$HOME/lib/ell:$GOPATH/src/github.com/boynton/gell/lib"`.
+If that variable is not defined, the default path is `".:$HOME/lib/ell:$GOPATH/src/github.com/boynton/ell/lib"`.

 If you have a `.ell` file in your home directory, it will get loaded and executed when running ell interactively.

-	$ gell
+	$ ell
 	[loading /Users/lee/.ell]
-	gell v0.2
+	ell v0.2
 	?

 The `?` prompt is the Read-Eval-Print-Loop (REPL) for ell, waiting for your input.
 Entering CTRL-D will end the REPL and exit